dr-leo/pandaSDMX/doc/usage.rst

 Likewise, ``cat_msg.categoryschemes`` is an instance of ``DictLike``.
-This is because by calling `` ecb.get``  without specifying a resource_id, we instructed the SCMX service to return all available categorisation schemes.
+This is because by calling `` ecb.get``  without specifying a resource_id, we instructed the SDMX service to return all available categorisation schemes.
 The ``DictLike`` container for the received category schemes uses the ``ID`` attribute of :class:`pandasdmx.model.CategoryScheme` as keys.
 This level of generality is required to cater for situations in which more than one category scheme is returned.
 In our example, however, there is but one: